-24. If the transit agency's report contains data for purchased transportation services and assurances of the data for those services are not included, obtain a copy of the Independent Auditor Statement for Federal Funding Allocation Data regarding data for the purchased transportation service.
+24. If the transit agency's report contains data for purchased transportation services and the procedures in this auditor's review were not applied to the purchased transportation services, obtain a copy of the Independent Auditor Statement for Federal Funding Allocation Data regarding data for the purchased transportation service.
 Attach a copy of the statement to the report.
-Note as an exception if the transit agency does not have an Independent Auditor Statement for the purchased transportation data.
+Note as a negative finding if the purchased transportation services were not included in this auditor's review, and the transit agency does not have a separate Independent Auditor's Statement for the purchased transportation data.

 We inquired of staff whether Metro Transit's NTD report contains data for purchased transportation services and were informed that it does.
 Metro Transit provides the required data and, thus, does not rely on data provided by the purchased transportation provider.

 Therefore, an additional certification of the purchased transportation services Federal Funding Allocation data by an independent auditor is not required (Policy Manual, Federal Funding Allocation Test w).